-*Professors from Ohio State University did seminars for UJ students majoring in agriculture, business and nursing
+*Professors from University of Iowa did seminars for UJ students majoring in agriculture, business and nursing

 *In May, a new ministry organization agreed to partner with several UJ School of Business students to do a pilot project focusing on micro-businesses in the Jeremie area

 *Prayer Request: Due to Matthew destroying the livelihood of so many who relied on the land, it has been very difficult for the families of UJ students to pay their tuition.
 ESMI has been seeking one-time gifts of $1000 from 100 donors to end the school year.
 To date, only 70 donors with one-time gifts of $1000 are needed.